 Firefly Guitar Conclusion:

+I have provided Firefly electric guitar review guide above in detailed.
 The Firefly FFDCD is not a beginner’s guitar until it’s tuned and set-up properly.
 Those who can utilize the Firefly well are modders, who are looking for pieces to experiment with, or professional players, who know how to tune and set-up a guitar.
 When set-up properly, this guitar performs better than most in the Firefly series, especially considering its price bracket.